 (ix) (viii)Terms and Conditions of Non-Qualified Options Granted to Non-Employee Directors.
-Each Non-Employee Director shall be granted a NQSO for 50,000 Common Shares, or such other number as may be determined by the Board from time to time, upon appointment or election (the "Initial Option") and shall be granted a NQSO for 10,000 Common Shares, or such other number as may be determined by the Board for Shares, or such other number as may be determined by the Board form Shares, or such other number as may be determined by the Board form Shares, or such other number as may be determined by the Board form Shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board shares, or such other number as may be determined by the Board of Directors from time to time immediately after each subsequent annual meeting of shareholders if such person is serving as a

-Non-Employee Director at such time either by virtue of being re-elected or serving a term in excess of six months (the "Annual Option").
+Each Non-Employee Director shall be granted a NQSO for 50,000 Common Shares, or such other number as may be determined by the Board from time to time, upon appointment or election (the "Initial Option") and shall be granted a NQSO for 10,000 Common Shares, or such other number as may be determined by the Board of Directors from time to time immediately after each subsequent annual meeting of shareholders if such person is serving as a Non-Employee Director at such time either by virtue of being re-elected or serving a term in excess of six months (the "Annual Option").
 All grants shall be made on the date of the event giving rise to the NQSO and shall have an Exercise Price of Fair Market Value on such date.
 Subject to the other terms and conditions herein, the Initial Option will vest and become exercisable as to one-quarter (1/4) of the Common Shares upon each one (1) year anniversary of the vesting commencement date, provided that the Participant continues to serve as a Director through each such date.
-Subject to the other terms and conditions herein, the Annual Option will vest and become exercisable as to one-half (1/2) of the Common Shares upon each one (1) year anniversary of the vesting commencement date, provided that the Participant continues to serve as a Director through each such date, provided that the Participant continues to serve as a director through each such date.
+Subject to the other terms and conditions herein, the Annual Option will vest and become exercisable as to one-full (1/2) of the Common Shares upon each one (1) year anniversary of the vesting commencement date, provided that the Participant continues to serve as a Director through each such date.
+Subject to the Option Shares upon each one (1) year anniversary of the vesting commencement date, provided that the Participant continues to serve as a Director through each such date, provided that the Participant continues to serve as a director through each such date.